rudwls608401/ShootingGame/README.md

 # ShootingGame

-@Author : annkyeongjin
+Author : annkyeongjin

-@E-mail : rudwls608401@naver.com
+E-mail : rudwls608401@naver.com

 Descriptor : This repository contains shooting game.
 Developed by JAVA and Eclipse.

 Introduction : This game is simple shooting game.
                Game exist a 1 player and many enemies.
                There has total 5 stage.